-- 1. Proofread and edit essays for errors in punctuation, usage, spelling, modification, and sentence structure.
+- Recognize and apply standard proofreading symbols to proofread and edit essays for errors in punctuation, usage, spelling, modification, and sentence structure.
 (1.1) - 2.
 Identify and correct sentence fragments, run-on sentences, and comma splices in a text.
-(1.1) - 3.
-Write and revise a resume, an historical investigation report, comparison and process essays, and personal narratives, and demonstrate a skilled grasp of punctuation, spelling, sentence structure, and manuscript conventions.
-(1.2) - 4.
-Prepare and present an oral presentation demonstrating a command of written and oral English conventions.
-(1.3)
+(1.1)

-(4 hours) 5.
-Employ a word processing program and resume template to enhance the drafting, revision, and appropriate formatting of a resume.
-(1.3) 6.
+1 3.
+Write and revise business letters, multimedia scripts, essays, and personal narratives, demonstrating a skilled grasp of punctuation, spelling, sentence structure, and manuscript conventions.
+(1.2) Prepare and present oral and multimedia presentations demonstrating a command of written and oral English conventions.
+(1.3) 5.
+Employ a word processing program to enhance the drafting, revision, and appropriate formatting of essays and business letters.
+(1.3) (4 hours) 6.
 Effectively use a writer's handbook to check and correct errors in usage, punctuation, grammar, and manuscript form.
-(1.3) G. WRITING APPLICATIONS: GENRES AND THEIR CHARACTERISTICS (W 2.0) Write biographical, autobiographical, or fictional narratives.
-Read, analyze, and critique exemplary narratives written by student and professional writers.
-(2.1) Use concrete details to create a convincing sense of place in a biographical narrative.
-(2.1) Sequence a series of events to create a sense of suspense in the reader.
-(2.1) Describe specific gestures, actions, and thoughts to create vivid characters in a biographical narrative.
-(2.1) Use sights, sounds, smells, textures, and interior to enhance the meaning of a personal narrative.
-(2.1) Use transitions to effectively portray changes in action, place, and mood.
-(2.1) Employ metaphor and simile to express the significance of a personal experience.
-(2.1) H. WRITING APPLICATIONS: GENRES AND THEIR CHARACTERISTICS (W 2.0) Write responses to literature.
-Write, draft, and revise interpretive essays in response to a novel and a poem.
-(2.2) Analyze and interpret character and conflict in a novel and support the interpretation with textual references and quotations.
-(2.2) Use an interactive learning journal to reflect on a novelist's use of imagery, language, and irony.
-(2.2) Write, draft, and revise and organize essay to explore a poem's extended metaphor and explain its theme.
-(2.2) In preparation for writing a critical essay, make entries in an interactive journal to reflect on complexities of characterization, conflict, and theme in a novel.
-(2.2) Use prewriting techniques to develop a thesis and plan the introductions, body paragraphs, and conclusions of an essay of interpretation.
-(2.2) In an interpretive essay, identify and explain a writer's use of stylistic devices, such as irony, and then discuss the effects created.
-(2.2) (6 hours) 8.
-Analyze and articulate an appreciation of a poet's use of imagery in a selection of poems.
+(1.3) G. WRITING APPLICATIONS: Read and analyze an autobiographical narrative.
+(2.1) GENRES AND THEIR CHARACTERISTICS (W 2.0) Communicate the significance of a personal experience by narrating a dramatic sequence of events.
+(2.1) Write biographical, 3.
+Build a sequence of events to a compelling climax.
+(2.1) autobiographical, or fictional narratives.
+4. Carefully select concrete details to create a vivid sense of place in a narrative composition.
+(2.1) 5.
+Use sights, sounds, smells, textures, and interior to enhance the meaning of a personal narrative.
+(2.1) 6.
+Use transitions to effectively portray changes in action, place, and mood.
+(2.1) (4 hours) 7.
+Describe striking images to increase the impact of a personal narrative.
+(2.1) H. WRITING APPLICATIONS: GENRES AND THEIR Write, draft, and revise interpretive essays in response to a classic American novel and a play.
+(2.2) CHARACTERISTICS (W 2.0) Write responses to literature.
+Identify and use examples from the text to support interpretations of the motivations of characters in a novel, a short story, and a drama.
+(2.2) 3.
+Discuss significant themes in a drama and a novel.
+(2.2) Write, draft, and revise organized essays exploring the central themes in a novel and a drama.
+(2.2) 5.
+In preparation for writing a critical essay, make entries in an interactive journal to reflect on complexities of characterization, conflict, and theme in a novel, a play, and a short story.
+(2.2) 6.
+Use prewriting techniques to develop a thesis and plan the introduction, body paragraphs, and conclusion of essays interpreting the theme of a drama and a novel.
+(2.2) 7.
+Support a thesis within the body of an interpretive essay with evidence from a drama and a novel.
+(2.2) (6 hours) Analyze and articulate an appreciation of an author's use of imagery in a novel, a drama, and a short story.
 (2.2)